IJCEP Copyright © 2007-All rights reserved.

 Full text PDF

-Address all correspondences to: Jim Zhai, MD, Department of Pathology, The Methodist Hospital, Weill College of Medicine of Cornell
+Address all correspondence to: Jim Zhai, MD, Department of Pathology, The Methodist Hospital, Weill College of Medicine of Cornell

 University, 6565 Fannin Street, Houston TX 77030.
 Tel: 713-441-6409; Fax: 713-793-1603; Email: